pro1code1hack/EPAM/README.md

     sudo docker image ls
     sudo docker ps

-    For the premature usage of the project open a new terminal session and use these commands: sudo netstat -ltnp
+    For the preliminaril usage of the project open a new terminal session and use these commands: sudo netstat -ltnp
     curl -X GET "http://127.0.0.1:8000/items" -H  "accept: */*"
     ----------------------------------------------------------------------------------------------
-    Otherwise , if you want to run the app.py using gunicorn input the next command into the terminal
+    Otherwise , if you want to run the app.py using gunicorn, input the next command into the terminal

     gunicorn  app:app -w 2 --threads 2 -b 191.*.*.*:8000